US destroyers, subs, jets could answer Trump's Syria strike call

 Peskov added there were no plans for Putin to call Trump, French President Emmanuel Macron or UK Prime Minister Theresa May amid the crisis.

 The US did provide Russia with advance warning via military channels shortly prior to the April 2017 missile strike on the Syrian air base believed responsible for a previous chemical weapons attack.
-That warning was made in order to avoid casualties among Russian military advisers in Syria.
+That warning was made to avoid casualties among Russian military advisers in Syria.
 Despite the advance notice, Russia made no effort to shoot down the American missiles.

 What firepower is available?

-In addition to having two destroyers nearby, it is possible the US also has unacknowledged submarines positioned off the coast of Syria ready to fire satellite-guided highly precise Tomahawk cruise missiles -- the very type of smart missiles the President tweeted about.
+In addition to having two destroyers nearby, it is possible the US also has unacknowledged submarines positioned off the coast of Syria ready to fire satellite-guided, highly precise Tomahawk cruise missiles -- the very type of smart missiles the President tweeted about.

 "Don't discount the possibility of Tomahawk-capable submarines in the region," Kirby said.
-"It is not unusual for them to be in the Mediterranean and they have been used to hit targets in North Africa in the past."
+"It is not unusual for them to be in the Mediterranean, and they have been used to hit targets in North Africa in the past."

-The US also has stealth F-22 fighter jets stationed in Qatar which could be used to evade the Syrian regime's Russian-made air defense systems but the use of piloted aircraft comes with a substantial risk as those systems are considered very capable, Kirby said.
+The US also has stealth F-22 fighter jets stationed in Qatar which could be used to evade the Syrian regime's Russian-made air defense systems, but the use of piloted aircraft comes with a substantial risk as those systems are considered very capable, Kirby said.

-"Especially given deterrent threats from Russian officials, the United States will be hesitant to risk American pilots in these strikes and will most likely opt for long range strikes from submarines or aircraft," according to Adam Mount, a Senior Fellow at the Center for American Progress.
+"Especially given deterrent threats from Russian officials, the United States will be hesitant to risk American pilots in these strikes and will most likely opt for long-range strikes from submarines or aircraft," according to Adam Mount, Senior Fellow and Director of the Defense Posture Project at the Federation of American Scientists and a former senior fellow at the Center for American Progress.

 "New, stealthy JASSM missiles could be delivered by B-1B and B-52 (and now likely F-15E and F-16)," Mount said.

-"JASSMs do target recognition and terminal guidance with infrared sensors, making them both "new" and "smart," he added.
+"JASSMs do target recognition and terminal guidance with infrared sensors, making them both 'new' and 'smart,' he added.
 "The United States has developed a new generation of electronic warfare munitions and decoys designed to help US strikes reach their targets, which could also see action."

 However, the US does hope French and British aircraft as well as ships will be part of the strikes as both nations continue to weigh the possibility of a joint response.